Text by Bethany Rex

 BR: I think when I first looked at your work I thought immediately “Americana” which is a theme that has become very familiar in photography of late.
 Are you particularly influenced by these references?

 JS: If so, it’s an unconscious thing.
 I didn’t set out to make an exhibition or a body of work specifically about America.
-I was trying to express something more personal, but I’ve always been fascinated by artifacts and antiques and fossils, both from America and around the world.
+I was trying to express something more personal, but I’ve always been fascinated by artefacts and antiques and fossils, both from America and around the world.
 The photographs in Roadsongs were shot in America and the accompanying text on each image definitely explores things specific to being American and growing up here, so I in some ways it did turn out to an exploration of this country, but the work is in no way a social or political commentary, it’s more about about looking at these beautiful and messed up places and hopefully creating some sort of spiritual connection to them.

 BR: Talking of references, are you motivated by any particular photographers?
 Where do you glean most of your inspiration?